This course will present a review of the state of the art of materials structured at the nanoscale.

 9am - 5:30pm

 Nanoscale structure in metals, polymers and ceramics can have a marked influence on structure-property relationships with the possibility of providing behaviour not seen in coarser scale structures.
-In addition certain new classes of materials may also be produced at this size level, for example, carbon nanotubes, graphene and a variety of colloidal structures.
+In addition, certain new classes of materials may also be produced at this size level, for example, carbon nanotubes, graphene and a variety of colloidal structures.

 Please note that we reserve the right to alter the syllabus.
 Any major changes will be notified to delegates before the course starts.

-On successful completion of the course and associated assessment package, students will be able to:
+On successful completion of this course, you will be able to:

-- demonstrate a systematic knowledge of the range and breadth of application of nanomaterials
+- Demonstrate a systematic knowledge of the range and breadth of application of nanomaterials

-- review critically the potential impact, in all classes of materials, of the control of nanostructure
+- Review critically the potential impact, in all classes of materials, of the control of nanostructure

-- describe the methods for the chemical and nanostructural characterisation of such materials and select appropriate techniques for a range of situations
+- Describe the methods for the chemical and nano-structural characterisation of such materials and select appropriate techniques for a range of situations

-- outline the nanotechnology production routes currently available
+- Outline the nanotechnology production routes currently available

-- identify possible opportunities for nanomaterials in product development and enhancement
+- Identify possible opportunities for nanomaterials in product development and enhancement.

-- Nanomaterials: past, present and future
+- Nanomaterials: Past, present and future

 - Materials characterisation at the nanoscale